JorjaFox/library/content/posts/recaps/csi/friends-lovers.md

 ## Quotes

 **Grissom:** Sara, body of your own.
 Dumpster out near Henderson.
-**Sidle:** Oh, I'll dress down.
+**Sara:** Oh, I'll dress down.

 - - -

 **Phillips:** I really admire the gusto with which you approach your job.
-**Sidle:** Are you hitting on me, David? _(David nods, shyly_ _Sidle laughs softly)_ Let me give you some advice.
+**Sara:** Are you hitting on me, David? _(David nods, shyly_ _Sidle laughs softly)_ Let me give you some advice.
 If you want to pull chicks, you've gotta get aggressive.
 Lose the glasses, lose the coat, grow some scruff. _(thoughtful pause)_ You do get a C for cute, though.

 - - -

-**Sidle:** You sell caskets, right?
+**Sara:** You sell caskets, right?
 As part of your mortuary service?
 I want to see some.
 **Mortician** I can arrange a viewing.
-**Sidle:** Bonus.
+**Sara:** Bonus.

 - - -

-**Sidle:** There's no way I'm going to end up in a dumpster, wrapped in plastic.
+**Sara:** There's no way I'm going to end up in a dumpster, wrapped in plastic.
 I'm gonna be cremated.
 Dust in the wind, you know.
 I don't want any part of these things [re. caskets].

 - - -

 **Mortician** I see the world in a totally different perspective from most people.
-**Sidle:** Yeah, I know.
+**Sara:** Yeah, I know.
 You see dead people.
 So do I. And when they turn up in dumpsters, I like to see they get back where they belong.